 I suggest that all adults have frequent flyer miles in reserve for such emergencies.

 Don’t compound a huge personal loss with a huge financial loss.
 An airline “bereavement fare” is only a slight discount off the expensive ticket.
 Bereavement fares are for close family who must be there – not friends.
 Basically, if you aren’t mentioned in the obituary or married to someone who is, don’t expect to get the discount.
 Airlines have requirements that must be met and they call the funeral home to confirm.
 Even if I qualified to get the bereavement fare, Delta told me that it would still cost an even $1,000.

-If you try out the cards, earn miles, and decide not to keep the cards after your free year, you can always cancel them.
+If you try out the card, earn miles, and decide not to keep the card after your free year, you can always cancel it.
 The miles are yours to keep – forever.